 Métro: Ledru-Rollin (line 8), Bréguet-Sabin (line 5)

 Streets in Paris are not usually colourful.
 But, tucked away amidst quintessential Paris is rue Crémieux.
-A little taste of London, perhaps Portobello, smack dab in Paris 12.
+A little taste of London, perhaps Portobello, smack dab in the 12th arrondissement of Paris.
 This Paris street is not a secret as its lively façades are a popular spot for photographers and it has become an Instagram favourite.
 Arrive early in the day and you might encounter a resident willing to have a chat!

 Read More | Here are the top things to do in the 12th arrondissement of Paris.